 - Relationship Building Takes Time and Effort

 - There Are No Formulas

 - Asking for Money Isn’t the Real Work

 - Focus on Lifetime Giving Value

-The fee is $295 per institution, which allows your entire team the opportunity to participate in this professional development at the same time.
-If you are a current client of Gonser Gerber Advancement Consulting, that fee is just $145.
-You will also receive a copy of presentation and a recording of the webinar with your registration.
+The fee is $295 per institution, or if you are a current client of Gonser Gerber Advancement Consulting, that fee is just $145.

 Who Should Attend